broxus/ton-accept/README.md

 # Supported currencies

-In the first iteration, coins supported by the TON Crystal wallet are added:
+Widget can operate with currencies supported by TON Crystal browser extension
 - *TON Crystal*
 - *TIP-3/Broxus*

-The merchant specifies the specific list of accepted currencies independently in the configuration.
+You can setup list of currencies you needs.

 # Configuration
+## Available currencies

-The widget stores a sorted array with the accepted currencies in the config.currencies parameter .
+The widget stores an array with the available currencies in the config.currencies parameter.
 In this case, you can specify either as symbolic names of currencies (from [the official list of currencies](https://github.com/broxus/ton-assets/blob/master/manifest.json)), or by specifying the address of the root contract of the token.

-## The accepted currencies are indicated in three ways:
+You can setup available currencies in three ways:
 Through direct assignment

 ```javascript